 Polar Coordinate Systems

-In a polar coordinate system the origin is also called a pole.
-Every point is defined in terms of an angle and a ray (a line that starts at given coordinates and extends to infinity) from the pole.
+Following this we get to the polar coordinate system for this the origin is also called a pole.
+Following this, very point is defined in terms of an angle and a ray (a line that starts at given coordinates and extends to infinity) from the pole.
 The pole on a polar coordinate system is (0,φ), where 0 is the intersection of the axes and φ is an angle where we rotate to.

 An origin is arbitrary, and can be shifted for convenience.
 If you are working in two dimensional Cartesian coordinates and shift your origin from (0, 0) to a place that was defined as (a, b), you will need to add (-a, -b) to the coordinates of every point.